MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-listing-installed-encoders-use.md

 ---
-Description: GDI+ provides the GetImageEncoders function so that you can determine which image encoders are available on your computer. ms.assetid: a261cf61-b853-4208-984b-0d5040eb1667
+description: GDI+ provides the GetImageEncoders function so that you can determine which image encoders are available on your computer. ms.assetid: a261cf61-b853-4208-984b-0d5040eb1667
 title: Listing Installed Encoders ms.topic: article